Dear friends and clients,

 3 bed, 2+ bath homes in Uptown and Mid City (zips 70115,70118,70119 & 70130)

-– We are back to strong Seller’s market with 2.2 months of inventory.
-Month’s supply has declined almost 26% in the past two years.
-In that time we have never been in a true Buyer’s market for more than a month, if that.
+– We are still in a strong Seller’s market with 2.2 months of inventory.
+Month’s supply has declined almost 50% in the past two years.
+In that time, we have never been in a true Buyer’s market for more than a month, if that.

-– inventory continues its decline: number of homes coming on the market has declined about 25%
+– Inventory continues its decline: number of homes coming on the market has declined about 22%

-– With inventory declining faster than closings, the seller’s market has become stronger.
+– With inventory declining and sales increasing, the seller’s market remains very strong.

 – Mortgage rates now provide buyers with about 17% more purchasing power than they had just 18 months ago.
-While prices are essential flat over 24 months, we expect the low interest rates to transfer into price increases in the future.
+This is finally affecting closing prices, which are trending up over 20% from January.

-Conclusion: We are experiencing a strong spring real estate season; it is just a couple of months behind.
+Conclusion: We experienced a strong spring real estate season; it is just a couple of months behind.
 Lack of inventory and low interest rates are keeping buyers in the market even as prices are now increasing.

-In the market for doubles, activity is a bit slower with about 3.7 months of inventory, a seller’s market that is trending down by 9.7% over 2 years.
+In the market for doubles, activity is also strong with about 2.6 months of inventory, a seller’s market that is strengthening by over 20% in the past 2 years.

-– While prices for closed sales in May were down, the 24-month trend is up 8.3%!
+– August prices for closed sales were up, and the 24-month trend is up 10.8%!

 Doubles remain an irrational value, they sell for less per square foot than singles (in similar condition and location) and with the income from renting the other unit, they are the most affordable housing in Historic New Orleans.
 Our prices are higher than surrounding areas, so doubles remain extremely popular for modest income and first-time home buyers.